ancarebeca/expense-tracker/README.md

 You have to link some relevant word from your bank statements with one category.
-For example if in your bank statement in the description field you have 'Tfl.gov.uk/cp' you could categorise 'tfl' that as transport.
+For example if in your bank statement in the description field you have 'Tfl.gov.uk/cp' you could categorise 'tfl' as transport.

 ```
 tfl: transport